 Are you eating right?
 Ask your genes.

 There are so many diets available, it gets difficult to choose which one to follow.
-Many people may relate to the ‘trial and error’ weight loss experience along a lifetime, always having trouble in maintaining the recently reached weight afterwards.
+This quest is also easily relate to the ‘trial and error’ weight loss experience along a lifetime, always having trouble in maintaining the reached weight.

-NutriGenetics is a science that investigates the association between genes and each individual’s response to nutrient intake.
+Nutrigenetics is a science that researches on the association between genes and each individual’s response to nutrient intake.
 The use of information on genetic predisposition to establish a nutritional plan should be integrated with information on:

 - physical characteristics (e.g. age, gender, muscle mass index, etc.) and;

 - behavioural information (e.g. eating habits, physical activity, etc.)

 Recent scientific studies reinforce the importance of the integration of the genetic information with each individual’s physical characteristics information (e.g. age, gender, muscle mass index, etc.) and behavioural information (e.g. eating habits, physical activity, etc.) to establish a more:

 - Sustainable and healthy weight, avoiding weight regain